4ltern4te/attacksible/README.md

     git clone --recursive https://github.com/ansible/ansible.git
     source ansible/hacking/env-setup

-It is recommended to reboot your system after the install completes.
-If you experience any issues please raise an issue on github.

 ### For the full desktop install
-    ansible-playbook play.yml -i attacksible --connection=local -K
+    ansible-playbook play.yml -i attacksible --connection=local -K --skip-tags "exploitdb"

 ### Headless
-    ansible-playbook play.yml -i attacksible --skip-tags 'gui' --connection=local -K
+    ansible-playbook play.yml -i attacksible --skip-tags 'gui,exploitdb' --connection=local -K

 ### Untested software
 Software we're yet to confirm as stable in the system has been tagged with 'untested'.
 These can be excluded by issuing `--skip-tags 'untested'`

-    ansible-playbook play.yml -i attacksible --skip-tags 'untested' --connection=local -K
+    ansible-playbook play.yml -i attacksible --skip-tags 'untested,exploitdb' --connection=local -K

+### Exploit-DB
+You'll notice that each of the above install lines are skipping `exploitdb`.
+This is because it's quite large.
+You can easily include the pulling down of the exploit-db repository by removing this from `--skip-tags`

+It is recommended to reboot your system after the install completes.
+If you experience any issues please raise an issue on github.

 Usage
 -----